Dry Needling Therapy

 Yes.
 In a large study by Brady et al. (2003), it was found that dry needling had a very low percentage of serious outcomes (0.04%) showing that dry needling is very safe – especially when compared to serious adverse reactions from taking aspirin (18.7%) and Ibuprofen (13.7%).

 Allison completed undergraduate training in Complimentary Medicine and graduated with her Masters of Osteopathy from RMIT University, Melbourne.
-Allison practices Dry Needling Therapy in conjunction with Osteopathic treatment here at our clinic on Wednesdays, Fridays, and Saturday mornings.
+Allison practices both Dry Needling Therapy and Electrotherapy in conjunction with Osteopathic treatment here at our clinic on Wednesdays and Fridays.